efeelize/eng/kaiyan/work/office_daily/chinese_newyear_bonus.md

 # 16.scheme /skim/
 > it is kind of like a plan or set up,or a system.when we use this word as a verb, it almost always means do something bad.
 They're scheming.
 But scheme can just be like, it just, yeah, a plan, a system, a marketing scheme.
 And you know, an employment scheme.
 Something like that.

-# 17.sb / sth to the core [phr.] & non-core [adj.非核心的]
-> 1)lots of fruits like apples and pears.
-They have cores.
-And for example we have cores.Our bodies have cores, like, like our abs [简写] { abdominals /æb'dɑmənl/ [n.腹肌] }.
-Those are our cores.

-> 2)we also use this in a more abstract way.
-Right, like our core beliefs.So for example, a lot of startups because they are founded by younger people and entrepreneurs, their core values tend to be more like equality and transparency /træns'pærənsi/ [n.透明].

-> 3)it's a bit more abstract but you can say that someone or something to the core.Or it could be a thing like, you know, he is a politician to the core.

-- The pear is rotten to the core.[这梨全烂了。]

-- And that shakes me to the core.[而这一点动摇了我的内心。]

-> 4) OK, non-core is non-important, unimportant roles.
-That's not true.
-These are support roles and you know they're often just as—if not more—important to the structure.

-# 18.draw up [phr.起草、制定]
-> 1)if you're drawing a plan, you know, like maybe you're five years old and you're making a plan for how to, you know, kidnap Santa, steal all the toys.
-Maybe you would, you know, you can't write at that point but you can draw, you know, you with the gun and Santa.
-But, yeah.

-> 2)do rememberi ,it is always draw up.

 # IV.pattern
 ***Hi Kate, thanks for coming in.
 Let's talk about your annual performance evaluation and bonus.***